debuglevel/omnitracker-layoutmanager/README.md

+**The idea of this project will be integrated into OMNITRACKER Internals at https://github.com/debuglevel/omnitracker-internals and receive no further updates.**

 OMNITRACKER stores layouts (templates used for Crystal Reports and Word Mail Merge) in the `layouts` database table (Base64 encoded).
 Unfortunately, there seems to be no option to update a file (without